avifoxi/clinical_trial_match/README.md

 * There isn't a way to find out about future trials as they become available
 * Not all trials are listed on ClinicalTrials.gov

 This project is a white labeled platform that leverages the clinicaltrials.gov data and allows users to match to trials based on location, age, sex, medications and other criteria.
-Any disease foundation can easily spin up a new instance of the site customized to their branding and disease type.
+Any disease foundation can spin up a new instance of the site customized to their branding and disease type.

 <a href="http://clinical-trial-match.herokuapp.com/" target="_blank">Access National Brain Tumor Beta Site</a>